 The cell cycle is important to chemotherapy because chemotherapeutic drugs target and disrupt different phases of the cell cycle.
-Most chemotherapy drugs act on reproducing cells—cells not in the G0 phase.
+Most chemotherapy drugs act on reproducing cells (not those in the G0 phase).
 Because cancer cells actively reproduce, they are primarily targeted by chemotherapeutic drugs.
 However, healthy cells reproduce as well, so they too are affected by chemotherapy.
 This is what causes side effects.
 When chemotherapy is given, the doctor must find a balance between destroying the cancer cells and sparing the normal cells.

 Chemotherapy is given for the following reasons:

 Chemotherapy is used to treat many different types of cancer.
 The type, location, and stage of the cancer as well as your general health will largely determine if chemotherapy is appropriate and which agents ought to be used.
-For example, adjuvant chemotherapy is considered standard treatment for breast cancer and colorectal cancer.
-Neoadjuvant chemotherapy has been used effectively in breast, bladder , esophageal , laryngeal , and locally advanced non-small cell lung cancers.
+For example, adjuvant chemotherapy is considered standard treatment for breast , colon, and rectal cancers.
+Neoadjuvant chemotherapy has been used effectively in breast, bladder, esophageal, laryngeal, and locally advanced non-small cell lung cancers.

 Brain tumors are more difficult to treat with chemotherapy because of the shielding effect of blood-brain barrier (BBB), the tumor's location inside the skull, and the lack of adequate lymphatic drainage.

 Chemotherapeutic drugs are classified by their pharmacologic action and their interference with cellular reproduction.
 They are divided into cell cycle phase-specific and cell cycle phase-nonspecific.